Insulating Your Loft

 Lagging Pipes

-Lagging exposed pipes in the loft can save a lot heat-loss and reduce the risk of pipes freezing and bursting in cold weather.
+Taking the time to add Lagging to exposed pipes in the loft can save a lot heat-loss and reduce the risk of pipes freezing and bursting in cold weather.
 You can buy foam pipe lagging, in various thicknesses, reasonably cheaply.
 This almost always comes with a cut all the way along one side, allowing you to simply slip it over the pipe.
 Butt pieces together and join with strong adhesive tape.

 Hot Water Tank